 Why it's useful

-BABIP can be used for both pitchers and hitters.
-It's often a solid indicator of a player's luck and future performance.
-Pitchers who have allowed a high percentage of hits on balls in play will typically regress to the mean.
-In other words, over time, they'll see fewer balls in play fall for hits, and therefore experience better results in terms of run prevention.
-The same applies for batters, but to a lesser extent.
+BABIP can be used to provide some context when evaluating both pitchers and hitters.
+The league average BABIP is typically around .300.
+Pitchers who have allowed a high percentage of hits on balls in play will typically regress to the mean, and vice versa.
+In other words, over time, they'll see fewer (or more) balls in play fall for hits, and therefore experience better (or worse) results in terms of run prevention.
+The same applies for batters who have seen a high or low percentage of their balls in play drop in for hits.